Computably totally disconnected locally compact groups: Uniform equivalence of two definitions of computably t.d.l.c.

 \section{Uniform equivalence of two definitions of computably t.d.l.c.}

-We show that Definitions~\ref{Def1} and~\ref{Def2} of computably t.d.l.c.\ groups are equivalent.
-This provides our first evidence for the robustness of this class of t.d.l.c.\ groups.
+We show that Definitions~\ref{Def1} and~\ref{Def2} of computably t.d.l.c.\ groups are equivalent in a computationally uniform way.
+This provides a first evidence for the robustness of this class of t.d.l.c.\ groups.

 \begin{theorem} \ \\ A group $G$ is computably t.d.l.c.\ via a closed subgroup of $\S$ $\LR$

 $G$ is computably t.d.l.c.\ via a meet groupoid.